Jim Saul

-James Allen Saul (born November 24, 1939) is a retired American professional baseball catcher, manager and coach.
+James Allen Saul (born November 24, 1939) is an American former professional baseball catcher, manager and coach.
 The season marked Saul's 50th season in the game, all but three of them at the minor-league level.
 In Major League Baseball, Saul coached for three seasons with the Chicago Cubs (1975–76) and Oakland Athletics.

 Saul attended East Tennessee State University.
 As a player, he threw right-handed, batted left-handed, stood 6 ft 3 in tall and weighed 210 lb.
 His catching career consisted of 14 seasons (1959–72) in the farm systems of the St. Louis Cardinals, Cincinnati Reds, Cubs, Cleveland Indians and California Angels.
 He was a journeyman who played for 19 different clubs over that span.